wongey/add-decomp-sprimitive/README.md

 The paper is accessible from the [arXiv](https://arxiv.org/).
 This paper has been submitted to [ISSAC 2020](http://www.issac-conference.org/2020/index.php) and is undergoing the [review process](http://www.issac-conference.org/2019/ReviewProcess.php).

-The appendix to our paper can be downloaded [here] (https://github.com/wongey/add-decomp-sprimitive).
+The appendix to our paper can be downloaded [here](https://github.com/wongey/add-decomp-sprimitive).

 ### Links to References